 ISTIH is an independent, non-for-profit institute.
 It was initially founded under the umbrella of two major core partners: The University of Western Australia and the Health Department of Western Australia via the Office of the Chief Health Officer.
 This co-operation facilitates cross-campus and cross-community collaboration, avoiding unnecessary competition.
 Yet ISTIH is now growing beyond the foundation of its initial core partners.

 The objects of ISTIH are to identify, advance, conduct, encourage and facilitate training and education to help developing countries become self sufficient in the provision of health services.
 To cause, contribute to and promote improvement in the care of diseases, injuries and other health conditions by providing staff to the region to help with existing training programs in medicine, nursing and allied health areas.
-To access the need for, develop and evaluate health education programs.
+To assess the need for, develop and evaluate health education programs.

 To collaborate with and assist others (including, without limitation, other research bodies, hospitals, clinics, health authorities, universities and other educational institutions) in promoting improvements in training in health and to foster a collaborative and multi-disciplinary approach to training and education and the provision of outstanding health services.